So you’ve been on our website and you’re fast becoming an expert at tackling the UKCAT… BUT you’re stuck on decision analysis?

-- Trying to break and solve the code in your head, then looking for a suitable answer option.
+- Try to break and solve the code in your head, then look for a suitable answer option.

 Therefore, we strongly recommend that you write down your “broken and solved” code onto your whiteboard.
 This prevents you from making silly mistakes in your head.
-Whether you decide to use the Top-Down or Bottom-Up Analysis is up to your personal preference; some may find it time-consuming to do Top-Down, whilst others may prefer it because it decreases your chances of making a mistake.
+Whether you decide to use the Top-Down or Bottom-Up analysis is up to your personal preference.
+S

 Look for any distracter answer options that have:

 - missed out words from the code

 - been written in the wrong tense